it985/my-stars/README.md

 *   [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The fastest frontend for the headless web.
 Build modern websites with React.

-*   [11ty/eleventy](https://github.com/11ty/eleventy) - A simpler static site generator.
-An alternative to Jekyll.
+*   [11ty/eleventy](https://github.com/11ty/eleventy) - A simpler site generator.
 Transforms a directory of templates (of varying types) into HTML.

 *   [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - End-to-end testing framework written in Node.js and using the W3C Webdriver API